sveltejs/kit/documentation/faq/45-assets.md

 ---
-question: How do I hash asset file names for caching?
+title: How do I hash asset file names for caching?
 ---

 You can have Vite process your assets by importing them as shown below: